open-student-environment/open-student-environment/README.md

 # Visualization

-Results can be visualized through [client interface](https://github.com/open-student-environment/ose-client).
+Results can be visualized through the [xAPI dashboard](https://github.com/open-student-environment/ose-client).

 # Testing